Bronislav Poloczek

 Bronislav Poloczek (Bronisław Poloczek; 7 August 1939 – 16 March 2012) was a Polish-Czech theatre and television actor.

 Poloczek was born in Horní Suchá (Sucha Górna).
 He was best known for his appearances with the Prague National Theatre.
-He also appeared in various Czech television series, including Ulice and Hospoda; and many films, including Černí baroni.
-In 2012, he died in Prague, aged 72.
+He also appeared in various Czech television series, including Ulice and Hospoda; and many films, including Černí baroni and Spring of Life.

 Personal life

-Poloczek was a member of the Polish minority in the Czech Republic, always emphasizing his belonging to the Polish nation.
-In 1956 Poloczek graduated from the Juliusz Słowacki Polish Grammar School.
+In 1956, Poloczek graduated from the Juliusz Słowacki Polish Grammar School.
 He was married to Zdenka.
-The couple had a son Bronislav.
+The couple had a son, Bronislav.
 His wife died in 1995.
-Poloczek died on 16 March 2012 and was interred at the Olšany Cemetery in Prague.
+Poloczek died on 16 March 2012, aged 72, and was interred at the Olšany Cemetery in Prague.